What is the Best Digestive Enzyme Supplement?

 Turns out, there is a better way to deal with an unbalanced body, and the solution is in a common fruit!
 Let me explain.

 You see, our bodies need to have four factors in order to digest food properly: soluble fiber, phenolics, prebiotics and enzymes.
 Without proper digestion, we can't absorb nutrients to their full capacity, and we can't eliminate waste efficiently.
-The result is poor skin, high susceptibility to colds and flus, allergic reactions, acid reflux, cramps, weight gain, fatigue . . . all things you may be experiencing, but may have attributed to other factors.
+The result is poor skin, high susceptibility to colds and flus, allergic reactions, acid reflux, cramps, weight gain, fatigue...
+These are all things you may be experiencing, but may have attributed to other factors as well.

 Years of eating a poor diet, or eating a normal diet but not digesting your food properly, creates a toxic environment in your gut.
 Symptoms of IBS, like cramping, bloating, diarrhea or constipation are signs of a toxic gut.